Is your CarPlay not working after recently updating your iPhone?

 If you use restrictions on your iPhone, you may have disabled CarPlay by accident.

-On your iPhone, go to Settings > Screen Time > Privacy & Content Restrictions or in older iOS, General > Restrictions and then enter your passcode.
+On your iPhone, go to Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps or in older iOS, General > Restrictions and then enter your passcode.

-Scroll until you find CarPlay and turn it off.
+Scroll until you find CarPlay and adjust the settings to allow CarPlay.

 Bluetooth issue with CarPlay and your iPhone